-“What is PSA software?”
-It’s a question that I get all the time.
-I can answer that here (and I will), but in the tradition of great journalistic practices, I’ll do more than that.
+This article will answer the question “What is PSA software?” directly and, in the tradition of great journalistic practices, will do more than that.
 Journalism 101: in order to tell a compelling (and complete) story, I’ll make sure I answer the what—but will also cover the who, when, where, why, and how of Professional Services Automation software.

 In order to get a clear understanding of what PSA software is and how a professional services management application might help a services firm, people often need to dig through a ton of marketing hype, vendor claims, or perspective-free raw data.
 So, I thought I’d take an opportunity to answer a few of these questions here in plain English, talk about some best practices when adopting a PSA tool, and give you some pointers to some resources you can look at if you’d like to learn more:

 - WHO is a PSA tool meant to help?

 - WHAT is PSA software in the first place?

 - WHEN should you implement a PSA solution?